Pack These Camping Essentials & Rest Easy…

 Socks are one of the most underrated essentials on this camping list.

-If you’re planning many adventurous activities, having thick socks is important to keep your feet dry and healthy.
+If you’re planning adventurous activities, having thick socks keeps your feet dry and healthy.

 Don’t pack thin ankle socks, which will cause blisters.